Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 When the fallback triggers:

 • CLI: A notification appears in the status area.
-Approving the prompted action resets the denial counters, so you can continue in auto mode afterward.
+Approving the prompted action resets the denial counters, so you can continue in Auto Mode afterward.

 • Non-interactive mode (-p flag): The session aborts, since there is no user to prompt.